-Over the past couple of decades, the media has viewed such groups as the David Koresh’s Branch Davidians, Marshall Applewhite’s “Heaven’s Gate UFO group, Jim Jones’ People’s Temple and Rev. Moon’s Unification Church as cults, but they do not consider such groups such as the Jehovah’s Witnesses, the United Pentecostal Church, the International Church of Christ, the Worldwide Church of God (“Armstrongism”a.k.a.
+Over the past few decades, the media has viewed such groups as the David Koresh’s Branch Davidians, Marshall Applewhite’s “Heaven’s Gate UFO group, Jim Jones’ People’s Temple and Rev. Moon’s Unification Church as cults, but they do not consider such groups such as the Jehovah’s Witnesses, the United Pentecostal Church, the International Church of Christ, the Worldwide Church of God (“Armstrongism”a.k.a.
 The Church of God) or the Church of Jesus Christ of Latter-day Saints (Mormons).

 Psychologists define a cult as a group which deviates from cultural norms.
 The dictionary defines a cult in several ways ranging from “a group of followers” (implying to the devotion of one central figure or a particular principle), “a system of religious worship”, or “a sect.”
 Indeed all of these ideas are important when Christians use the word cult.